Vietnam.vn - Nền tảng quảng bá Việt Nam

 In response to the opinions of National Assembly deputies, the draft law has revised the content explaining the terms "Digital signature" and "Electronic signature".

-In addition, the draft law has classified electronic signatures according to the scope of use in 3 forms: specialized electronic signatures; public digital signatures and specialized digital signatures for public service to apply to subjects with different needs.
+In addition, the draft law has classified electronic signatures according to the scope of use into 3 forms: specialized electronic signatures; public digital signatures and specialized digital signatures for public service to apply to subjects with different needs.

 The Standing Committee of the National Assembly finds that specialized electronic signatures are created and used exclusively by agencies and organizations for the activities of those agencies and organizations in accordance with their functions and tasks, and are not allowed to provide specialized electronic signature services.
 Specialized electronic signatures must meet the technical standards and regulations on electronic signatures as prescribed.

-To clarify this content, the draft law has added the following direction: "In case an organization uses a specialized electronic signature to transact with an external organization or individual or needs to recognize a specialized electronic signature to ensure safety, it must register with the Ministry of Information and Communications to be granted a certificate of specialized electronic signature to ensure safety".
+To clarify this content, the draft law has added the following direction: "In case an organization uses a specialized electronic signature to transact with an external organization or individual or needs to recognize a specialized electronic signature to ensure safety, it must register with the Ministry of Information and Communications to be granted a certificate of specialized electronic signature to ensure safety."

 Source